smiranda08/travel-api-project/README.md

 displaying their contact information and Google ratings/reviews.

 ## Tech stack
-- Vercel, Next.js
-- Typescript
+- Vercel/Next.js
 - Material UI
+- Tailwind

 ## Objective
-The primary objective for this project was to learn the basics of Next.js and Typescript, having just recently finished an Instagram pseudo-clone in Create React App and non-typed Javascript.
+The primary objective for this project was to work in the Next.js development environment and get more practice with fetching data from APIs.
-Throughout university the languages we mostly worked in were statically typed languages such as C and Java and during the Instagram project I regularly found myself missing the explicit declaration of types in normal Javascript - hence thought learning Typescript would be beneficial.

 ## Link
 View the deployment here https://travel-api-project.vercel.app/.